 By boat, you can get the fast ferry from Dar Es Salaam to Zanzibar, which runs 4 times a day.
 The ferry terminal is in Malindi, right at the heart of Stone Town.
 If you are on a tight budget the ferry is considered the most convenient way to travel to Zanzibar.

-There is nowhere really that you can venture to outside the resort.
-Best option is to book full board with drinks
+- There is nowhere really that you can venture outside the resort.
+The best option is to book full board with drinks

-Disclaimer: All views are my own and based on my own experience.
+Disclaimer: All views are my own and based on my own experience and I paid to stay at the Melia Resort.